Weinheim Pipe Organ Samples

 ||All 32 stops

-Internet connection required for license update (one-time only)
+- Internet connection required for license activation (one-time only)

-This sample set comes in an encrypted format compatible with Hauptwerk v3 and v4 versions.
-The sample set requires the presence of a Hauptwerk v3/v4 USB key (dongle) with a valid license for the sample set on it.
+This sample set comes in an encrypted format compatible with Hauptwerk v5 and later and requires a PACE iLok license for the operation of the sample set.

 Weinheim Pipe Organ Samples